-Except as provided for herein or in any order of the Bankruptcy Court, holders of Administrative Claims (other than holders of Administrative Claims paid in the ordinary course of business, holders of Professional Claims, holders of Claims for fees and expenses pursuant to section 1930 of chapter 123 of title 28 of the United States Code, and holders of Postpetition Intercompany Balances) must File and serve on the Plan Proponents or the Liquidating Trust, as applicable, requests for the payment of such Administrative Claims not already Allowed by Final Order in accordance with the procedures specified in the Confirmation Order, on or before the Administrative Claim Bar Date or be forever barred, estopped, and enjoined from asserting such Claims shall be deemed discharged as of the Effective Date.
-Objections to such requests, if any, must be filed and served on the Plan Proponents or the Liquidating Trust, as applicable, radius, and the requesting party no later than $[\bullet]$.
+Except as provided for herein or in any order of the Bankruptcy Court, holders of Administrative Claims (other than holders of Administrative Claims paid in the ordinary course of business, holders of Professional Claims, holders of Claims for fees and expenses pursuant to section 1930 of chapter 123 of title 28 of the United States Code, and holders of Postpetition Intercompany Balances) must File and serve on the Plan Proponents or the Liquidating Trust, as applicable, requests for the payment of such Administrative Claims not already Allowed by Final Order in accordance with the procedures specified in the Confirmation Order, on or before the Administrative Claim Bar Date or be forever barred, estopped, and enjoined from asserting such Claims against the Debtors, the Liquidating Trust, or their assets or properties, and such Claims shall be deemed discharged as of the Effective Date.
+Objections to such requests, if any, must be filed and served on the Plan Proponents or the Liquidating Trust, as applicable, and the requesting party no later than [•].